isomerpages/govtech-corp/media/technews/_posts/2021-12-03-post-Travel in the time of COVID – tech is making your overseas trip less painful than you think.md

 <p>If your choice of destination is heavily dependent on the travel regulations
 in place for that country, check out this map by the International Air Transport Association.
 You can click on any country, and the latest list of travel regulations or restrictions will be displayed.
-The&nbsp;<a href="https://www.iatatravelcentre.com/world.php" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">map is also colour-coded</a>&nbsp;in terms of the restrictiveness of the rules in place for each country.</p>
+The&nbsp;map is also colour-coded&nbsp;in terms of the restrictiveness of the rules in place for each country.</p>
 <p>Not quite spinning a globe and heading off to the place where your finger
 lands, but close enough in our time of pandemic.</p>
 <p>Do double-check the regulations with other sources, as we have learnt